dalesgit/wiki-vim/Psalms2.md

-Wednesday morning prayer
+# Wednesday morning prayer

-Palm 86
+## Psalm 86

+Bring joy to me,\
+your servant, Lord,\
-Bring joy to me, your servant, Lord, I offer myself to you.
+I offer myself to you.\
 Hear me, Lord, and act, I am poor and helpless.

 You are my God, watch over me,